 He's all over Twitter trashing Donald Trump.

-He they had already decided what the article was gonna say, and it didn't matter what anybody was gonna say that was gonna contradict it because you know they had already made up their mind.
+They had already decided what the article was going to say, and it didn't matter what anybody was going to say that was going to contradict it because they had already made up their mind.

 This guy was hardly objective in any way.

-And now the New York Times once again finds itself in a huge uh controversy.
+And now the New York Times, once again, finds itself in a huge controversy.

-Uh news busters actually went out and they found the the tweets of this guy, and it's pretty revealing because you know, yourself, I mean, it's a very powerful testimony, and all the other women I'm told.
+Newsbusters actually went out and they found the tweets of this guy, and it's pretty revealing because yourself, I mean, it's a very powerful testimony, and all the other women, I'm told.

-Jow what they quoted on page sixty-eight, I said I that most of of us respect Donald Trump, and he's an amazing businessman and leader.
+I said that most of us respect Donald Trump, and he's an amazing businessman and leader.

 Why didn't they put that in the piece?